cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/common-tools/global-search.md

 ### Firewall directives

-Firewalls can be search only by their tags.
+Firewalls can be searched only by their tags.

 ### Container directives